-There’s no doubt that watching little faces light up as they open their gifts is one of the greatest joys for adults during the holiday season.
+There’s no doubt that watching little faces light up as they open their gifts is one of the greatest joys for adults during birthdays and holidays.
 While you want to give them something fun and exciting, keep a few things in mind while shopping for the child in your life to ensure that you’re picking toys that are beneficial, safe, and easily accessible.